PeeWeeLabs/pwl_rfm9X/README.md

-# Simple RFM 9X LoRa Driver
+# Simple RFM95 LoRa Driver

 Copyright © PeeWee Labs, All Rights Reserved.
 Licensed under the MIT License, see the LICENSE file in the root of this repository.